 As you consider a CASB for your organization, it’s important to understand the limitations of different architectures.
-Depending on where your users are, what cloud services they are using, and how they are accessing those cloud services, you may need to consider multiple options to provide full visibility and control of your organization’s cloud usage.
+Depending on where your users are, what cloud services and websites they are using, and how they are accessing the cloud and web, you may need to consider multiple options to provide full visibility and control of your organization’s cloud and web usage.

 Netskope offers the industry’s only all-mode architecture that covers any use case, providing patented traffic steering technology to ensure that you get 100 percent coverage for your users.
-Whether they are accessing sanctioned or unsanctioned cloud services, whether they are on premises or remote, and whether they are using a browser, sync client, or mobile app, Netskope offers flexible traffic steering options to cover every possible access method and use case.
+Whether they are accessing sanctioned or unsanctioned cloud services, whether they are accessing any website, whether they are on premises or remote, and whether they are using a browser, sync client, or mobile app, Netskope offers flexible traffic steering options to cover every possible access method and use case.

-Gain full visibility of your cloud services with an all-mode architecture capable of covering all cloud traffic whether your users are on premises or remote, using a web browser, mobile app, or sync client.
+Gain full visibility of your cloud and web usage with an all-mode architecture capable of covering all cloud and web traffic whether your users are on premises or remote, using a web browser, mobile app, or sync client.

-Netskope gives you a deep understanding of your organization’s cloud service usage.
+Netskope gives you a deep understanding of your organization’s cloud and web usage.
 You can view details such as user, device, location, service, activity, and data, and accurately assess risk with a deeper understanding of your users’ activities in the cloud.

 Only Netskope gives you granular visibility and control over all or your cloud services.
 Rather than take a coarse-grained approach by blocking services, set your security policies based on identity,service, activity, and data.
 Choose from actions such as block, alert, bypass, encrypt, quarantine, and coach for policy enforcement.

 In this demo video, you’ll see an example of how Netskope’s architectural advantage provides you with complete visibility and control of cloud service usage – whether your users are accessing a cloud service from a browser, sync client, mobile app, or even an ecosystem service sharing data with one of your sanctioned cloud services.